OwenRichards1/ADO-Python-RESTfulAPI/README.md

     - create_work_item(url, headers, items) - This line sends a POST request to create a new work item using the specified url, headers, and items.

 Make sure to modify the values of the fields in the items list according to your JSON file.
 You can refer to the json-output/workItem.json file to configure the value field.

-The script reads the data from a JSON file **workitem.json**, which must be in the same directory as the script.
-The data in the JSON file is used to populate the fields of the work item.

 The script uses the `requests` package to send a POST request to the API.
 The request is sent to the URL that was constructed earlier.
 The request is sent with the following parameters.
 One field represents a configurable parameter of a work item, to add more simple continue the patter but update System. to the field you want to add.